censorship-no-archive/ceno1/doc/threatModel.md

 #### vi.
 CENO User machine compromisation / physical seizure

+Given that a user had not manually downloaded content from Freenet or saved CENO bundles, all chunks stored in the users' hard disk are encrypted.
+Even though it will be obvious that the owner of the machine had been using CENO, the adversary will need to know the decryption keys in order to prove that the machine owner was hosting particular content (see `Plausible deniability` in Security Objectives).

+Compromisation of the .CENO/client.properties configuration file will leak the private signaling channel the machine owner had established with an Insertion Authority.
+The adversary could then use the signaling channel key to lookup previous requests by the owner and therefore learn about what URLs she had been visiting.
+In addition, the exposure of the Insertion Authority bridgeKey would indicate what kind of news sources the machine owner could be reading.

+If the adversary gains access to a CENO node in operation, they will also be able to discover the Freenet files (including CENO bundles/URLs) the machine owner had been accessing in that session.

-This is a medium impact low risk issue.
+We consider physical seizure of CENO client nodes a high impact, low risk issue.

 #### vii.
 Freenet traffic throttling

-Alarmed by the ever increasing capacity of global adversaries to actively perform network interference, we are considering the  possible scenario.
+Alarmed by the ever increasing capacity of global adversaries to actively perform network interference, we are considering Freenet traffic throttling a possible scenario.
 It is known that Freenet users within China have been having problems with connecting with nodes outside of the country.

-Efforts have been made towards adding support for obfuscating Freenet nodes' traffic but this is an ongoing process and needs the support of the pluggable transport implementors groups (for UDP traffic).
-It is important to mention that usually adversaries throttle only outgoing connections, leaving .
-In such case, CENO will still be partially functional (see Security Objective "Resistance to active network interference")
+Efforts have been made towards adding support for obfuscating Freenet nodes' traffic but this is an ongoing process and needs the support of the pluggable transport implementors groups.
+At the moment there does not exist a project that has implemneted UDP traffic obfuscation.

 This is a high risk issue and exploitable only by adversaries who have access to the network infrastructure, such as ISPs.
+It is important to mention that usually adversaries throttle only outgoing connections and do not mess with in-country node-to-node traffic.
+In such cases, CENO will still be partially functional and can serve as the tool for sharing information among peers (see Security Objective "Resistance to active network interference").

 ##### viii.
 Insertion Authority Network Interference

-This is a high risk and medium exploitability.
+This is a medium risk of low exploitability.

 ## 5. Security Audit results (as of CENO v0.5.1)